TimoCodez/awesome-repos-and-resources/CONTRIBUTING.md

 - **Relevance**: Ensure that your contributions are relevant to the tech community and fit within the existing categories.
 - **No Spam**: Contributions should not be promotional or spammy in nature.

+## Table of Contents Guidelines

+When making changes to the README.md, it's important to keep the Table of Contents (TOC) up-to-date and organized.
+Here's what you need to know:

+1. **Adding a New Category or Subcategory**
+   - If you add a new **category** or **subcategory**, please also add it to the TOC.
+   - Ensure that the TOC entry links correctly to your new section.
+   - Follow the existing format for TOC entries.

+2. **Adding Content Within Existing Categories**
+   - If you're adding content to an existing category or subcategory, **you don't need to update the TOC**.
+   - GitHub automatically handles linking within the document.

+3. **Maintaining Consistency**
+   - Ensure that your additions follow the same formatting and style as the existing content.
+   - This helps maintain a consistent and readable structure throughout the document.

 ## How to Contribute